 WHO ARE THE FLYING W WRANGLERS?

-The beloved Flying W Wranglers are the second oldest Western singing band in the world that produces beautiful harmonies, talented instrumentation and loud yodles.
-The band has been singing music to seven million people all throughout the world since 1953, including USO tours in Vietnam during the war, the Grand Ole Opry, London, Washington D.C. and many more.
-When the Waldo Canyon Fire hit in 2012, The Wranglers were homeless, and the Flying W was no more.
+The beloved Flying W Wranglers are the second oldest Western singing band in the world who produce beautiful harmonies, talented instrumentation, and loud yodles.
+The band has been singing music to seven million people all throughout the world since 1953, including USO tours in Vietnam during the war, the Grand Ole Opry, London, Washington D.C., and many more.
+When the Waldo Canyon Fire hit in 2012, the Wranglers were homeless, and the Flying W was no more.
 However, eight years later, the ranch auditioned over 300 individuals and five talented performers were chosen.
 The Wranglers once again grace the stage to perform and entertain, just as they used to.

 WHEN CAN I VISIT?

-Open seven nights a week!
-The chuckwagon supper & Western stage show starts at 5:00 pm.
+The Flying W Ranch is open seven nights a week.
+The chuckwagon supper & Western stage show starts at 5:00 pm each night.

 HOW MUCH IS ADMISSION?